Constantin Cantacuzino (died 1877): Ad hoc Divan and later life

 During the remainder of his term, Cantacuzino, like Catargiu and Dimitrie Ghica, advocated strict fiscal conservatism against radical proposals for increased government spending (though, against Catargiu's recommendations, he insisted that past administrations, who had increased the public debt, needed to be awarded immunity from prosecution); at the time, his son was serving as Wallachian Justice Minister.
 Cantacuzino was sent to the Wallachian Chamber of Deputies in the recall elections of 1860 (when he was one of the deputies who redacted the response to Cuza's inaugural message) and 1861.
 He was joined by his son Adolf, elected for Muscel County in the by-elections of June 1861.
 In 1862, the conservative legislature voted for Catargiu as the first-ever Prime Minister of Romania.
 On June 8, 1862, Catargiu was shot and killed by an unknown person as he was leaving Chamber; Constantin Cantacuzino was one of the witnesses to this event, having offered Catargiu his own carriage for transportation.

+Around mid-1864, Cantacuzino the elder was still residing in Bucharest, receiving there visits from Arthur Seherthoss, who represented the Hungarian National Directorate, trying to gather support for a rekindled struggle against Austria.
+He and his guest were beginning to collaborate with each other when Cuza ordered Seherthoss to "leave the country within 48 hours."
+The former Caimacam finally left Wallachia and settled in Paris, dying in exile in 1877.
+He was buried next to his wife (died 1839) and parents at Saint John the Great Church in Bucharest.
+When this building was demolished, their remains were reburied at Bellu cemetery, Plot 15.
+His palatial complex in Bucharest had been neglected, and was considered for expropriation by the state.
+As reported by philologist Ioan Bianu, by 1880 the "court" included a "deserted and almost ruined palace", next to a "large waste-ground, infested by weeds."